What should we have done

 So — What “should” you have done?
 To regret how it ended is to claim that it could have turned out otherwise.
 That you had “free will”, as you called it, and ultimately misused it.
 We can, and I am confident we shall, debate whether any individual human had free will.
-But what would it mean for an entire ecumene to have it?
-To have hoped that you were “better than that”?
+But what would it mean for a world’s entire ecumene to have it?
+To have hoped that you were collectively “better than that”?
 While alive, it is a necessary illusion to believe that you are on the hook to do good.
 In fact, any of you who believed that you ought to choose what is good had no choice in believing it.
 Many even felt personal responsibility, or at least team loyalty, for the entirety of the ecumene.
-But once you are deceased, there is nothing left to do but accept and appreciate.
+But once you are deceased, your story written, there is nothing left to do but accept and appreciate.

 Please accept my highest regards,